Skip to content

 • Choose the Output file (specify in the file name if it is a detections or annotations file)

-• Chose either Detections or Annoations in Export type
+• Choose either Detections or Annoations in Export type

 • Click Export